hendrasutanto/microservices-with-csharp-and-dotnet/README.md

    SELECT * FROM PAGEVIEWS EMIT CHANGES;
    ```

-1. You should see the following data within your **PAGEVIEWSM** stream.
+1. You should see the following data within your **PAGEVIEWS** stream.

    <div align="center">
        <img src="images/pageviews-stream-select-results.png" width=75% height=75%>